marcoantonioni/bamoe9-oidc-processes/README.md

 ```

-Now the task is completed, login with user 'john' and do the same steps to complete the 'ITInterview' human-task, use:
+Now the task is completed, login with user 'john' and repeat the same task steps to complete the 'ITInterview' human-task.

+Use 'ITInterview' value
 ```
 TASK_NAME=ITInterview
 ```